shhutc18/Work-Day-Scheduler/README.md

 ## Credits

 The starter code was provided to me by University of Oregon bootcamp.
+I worked on this project with my peers, Chase Seeberger and Will Schickler.

 ## Link